World J Gastroenterol. Feb 14, 2011; 17(6): 796-803 Published online Feb 14, 2011. doi: 10.3748/WJG.v17.i6.796

 Validation of microarray data by RT-PCR

-].
-Five micrograms of total RNA was reverse transcribed using MMLV reverse transcriptase (Merck, Germany) and random primers in a 20 ?L reaction volume at 42°C for 1 h.
-Oligonucleotide primers for the RRAS, POMC, SLC26A6, STX3 and β-actin are shown in Table .
+RT-PCR was performed on liver tissue samples from 14 patients with neonatal cholestasis and 40 patients with BA to confirm changes in selected genes, including RRAS, POMC, SLC26A6 and STX3.
+Total RNA was extracted from liver tissue samples and purified as previously described.
+Five micrograms of total RNA was reverse transcribed using MMLV reverse transcriptase (Merck, Germany) and random primers in a 20 μL reaction volume at 42°C for 1 h.
+Oligonucleotide primers for the RRAS, POMC, SLC26A6, STX3 and β-actin are shown in Table 2.
 The PCR conditions were as follows: an initial denaturation at 94°C for 5 min, followed by 35 cycles of denaturation at 94°C for 30 s, annealing at 58°C for 30 s, extension at 72°C for 30 s, and a final extension at 72°C for 7 min.
-The PCR products were separated by electrophoresis and UV illuminated on a 2% agarose gel containing ethidium bromide (0.5 ?g/mL).
+The PCR products were separated by electrophoresis and UV illuminated on a 2% agarose gel containing ethidium bromide (0.5 μg/mL).
 The gel image was stored using the UVP gel documentation system 5000 (Ultra-Violet Products Ltd., Cambridge, United Kingdom).
 Expression levels of the selected genes relative to β-actin were measured with densitometric scanning using the multi-analysis/PC system (Bio-Rad, Hercules, California, USA).

 Prognostic biomarker and follow-up research

 Fibrosis of liver biopsy specimens from 40 patients with BA was histologically classified into different groups.
-Elimination rate of jaundice (TB < 20 ?mol/L) within 6 mo after operation, 2-year survival rates of cholangitis patients and of 40 BA patients were calculated.
+Elimination rate of jaundice (TB < 20 μmol/L) within 6 mo after operation, 2-year survival rates of cholangitis patients and of 40 BA patients were calculated.
 The diagnostic criteria for cholangitis included fever, increasing jaundice, acholic stools, with other causes of infection excluded.
 Follow-up data were obtained from our outpatient and inpatient referrals, as well as from interview by telephone or questionnaires.
 These patients were further classified based on the follow-up data, including presence of jaundice 6 mo after operation, occurrence of cholangitis within 2 years after operation, and 2-year survival rate.

 Data were expressed as mean ± SD.
-Variations in duplications were detected by Fisher’s exact test, ?2 test, t-test and Cochran-Mantel-Haenszel test using the STATA 8.0 software (Stata Co., College Station, TX, USA).
+Variations in duplications were detected by Fisher’s exact test, χ2 test, t-test and Cochran-Mantel-Haenszel test using the STATA 8.0 software (Stata Co., College Station, TX, USA).
 Pair-wise test was used to confirm the limited variations in duplications from the same pooling.
 P < 0.05 was considered statistically significant.

 Differentially expressed gene profiles in liver tissue samples from BA patients

 Total RNA was extracted from liver tissues of the normal group, neonatal cholestasis group, and 3 groups of BA patients at different ages (< 60 d, 60-90 d and > 90 d).
 Denaturing formaldehyde gel electrophoresis showed no degradation (data not shown).
 Illumina’s Sentrix Human-6 (Version 3) Expression BeadChip was used for each of pooled liver tissue samples from the 5 groups.
 Pair-wise test confirmed a limited variation in duplications from the same pooling (data not shown).
 A total of 795 differentially expressed genes were identified from different groups with a Diffscore greater than 20 or less than -20.
 Further STC analysis yielded 80 expression profiles.
-Of these expression profiles, 20 were statistically significant (P < 0.05) and 4 had the lowest P value (Figure ).
+Of these expression profiles, 20 were statistically significant (P < 0.05) and 4 had the lowest P value (Figure 1).
 These 4 expression profiles could confidently separate livers in groups of BA patients from those in normal and neonatal cholestasis groups.
 Specifically, all the differentially expressed genes in 5 groups were included in profile 76, which showed no significant difference in the 3 groups of BA patients at different ages (< 60 d, 60-90 d and > 90 d).
 The 611 genes represented in profile 75 were mainly involved in inflammation mediated by activation of T lymphocytes, and reconstruction of extracellular matrix.
-As shown in Figure , the global expression level of the genes in profile 75 was much lower in livers from the group of BA patients at the age of < 60 d than from the groups of BA patients at the age of 60-90 d and > 90 d.
-The 372 genes represented in profile 74 were associated with an apoptotic pathway and inflammatory response mediated by nuclear factor-?B (NF-?B).
+As shown in Figure 1, the global expression level of the genes in profile 75 was much lower in livers from the group of BA patients at the age of < 60 d than from the groups of BA patients at the age of 60-90 d and > 90 d.
+The 372 genes represented in profile 74 were associated with an apoptotic pathway and inflammatory response mediated by nuclear factor-κB (NF-κB).
 The global expression level of profile 74 genes was much lower in the group of BA patients at the age of 60-90 d than in the groups of BA patients at the age of < 60 d and > 90 d.
 Moreover, the 285 genes represented in profile 49 were mainly involved in inflammatory response mediated by the major histocompatibility complex (MHC) class II antigen.
 The global expression level of profile 49 genes was much higher in the 3 groups of BA patients at different ages (< 60 d, 60-90 d and > 90 d) than in the normal and neonatal cholestasis groups.
 Little variance in gene expression was observed neither in the 3 groups of BA patients at different ages (< 60 d, 60-90 d and > 90 d) nor in the normal and neonatal cholestasis groups (See supplementary data for a complete list of these 4 expression profiles).

 0: Normal control group; 1: Neonatal cholestasis group; 2: Group of biliary atresia (BA) patients > 90 d; 3: Group of BA patients at the age of 60-90 d; 4: Group of BA patients < 60 d.
 Y axis represents the expression change expressed as log2 [v(i)/v(0)].

 Involvement of significant pathways in BA focused on autoimmune response associated with inflammatory response of T lymphocytes

-< 0.01) highly associated with BA were mainly focused on (1) autoimmune response associated with asthma, systemic lupus erythematosus, allograft rejection graft-versus-host disease, type I diabetes mellitus, antigen processing and presentation; (2) activation of T lymphocytes and inflammatory response including transendothelial migration of T leukocytes, cell adhesion molecules, NF-?B and MAP kinase (MAPK) signaling pathways, chemokine signaling pathway, cytokine-cytokine receptor interaction, transendothelial migration of leukocytes, Toll-like receptor signaling pathway; and (3) reconstruction of extracellular matrix, including matrix-metalloproteinases.
-The significant pathways are shown in Table .
+Based on the Kyoto Encyclopedia of Genes and Genomes Database and the most significant 4 gene expression profiles, Fisher’s exact test and χ2 test were performed to identify the significant pathways involved in BA as previously described.
+The significant pathways (P < 0.01) highly associated with BA were mainly focused on (1) autoimmune response associated with asthma, systemic lupus erythematosus, allograft rejection graft-versus-host disease, type I diabetes mellitus, antigen processing and presentation; (2) activation of T lymphocytes and inflammatory response including transendothelial migration of T leukocytes, cell adhesion molecules, NF-κB and MAP kinase (MAPK) signaling pathways, chemokine signaling pathway, cytokine-cytokine receptor interaction, transendothelial migration of leukocytes, Toll-like receptor signaling pathway; and (3) reconstruction of extracellular matrix, including matrix-metalloproteinases.
+The significant pathways are shown in Table 3.

 Construction of dynamic gene networks

 Circles indicate genes in the 4 expression profiles, solid lines indicate direct interactions, and size of circles indicates their interactions with other molecules.
 Coloring is classified according to the k core, and red indicates high k core.

 Expression of RRAS, POMC, SLC26A6 and STX3 genes in liver tissue samples from patients with BA confirmed by RT-PCR

-The mRNA expression levels of RRAS, POMC, SLC26A6 and STX3 in liver tissue samples from 40 patients with BA and 14 patients with neonatal cholestasis, measured in order to validate the results derived from microarray data, were significantly higher in liver tissue samples from patients with BA than from those of neonatal patients with cholestasis (P < 0.05, Table , Figures and ).
+The mRNA expression levels of RRAS, POMC, SLC26A6 and STX3 in liver tissue samples from 40 patients with BA and 14 patients with neonatal cholestasis, measured in order to validate the results derived from microarray data, were significantly higher in liver tissue samples from patients with BA than from those of neonatal patients with cholestasis (P < 0.05, Table 5, Figures 3 and 4).
 The mRNA expression level of the RRAS gene increased 1.9-fold in BA patients (P < 0.05).